Level 1 Four-Generation Project Self-Assessment

 - The report was neat, cohesive, and professionally presented with a clear division of topics and subtopics.

-- The report was organized and easy to follow.
+- The writer demonstrated good writing skills.
+The report was organized and easy to follow.
 Good transitional statements facilitated the flow of thought from one section to another.
 Sentences were well-constructed.

-- The report includes analysis of the evidence that was presented in the report.
+- The writer included an analysis of much of the evidence that was presented in the report.

 - The report contains few typographical or grammatical errors.

-- The majority of the report focuses on records in the chosen area of accreditation.
+- The majority of the report focuses on records in the accreditation area of interest.

 - Each genealogical fact stated in the report, such as the name of a parent or a birth date or birth place, is supported by a quality source as evidenced by a footnote citation.